Linguistics wars: Generative semantics approach

 Generative semantics was inspired by the notions of Chomsky in Aspects, in which he highlights two notions: deep structures determine the semantic representations, and selectional restrictions—rules that govern what follows and precedes words in a sentence—are stated in deep structures.
 These restrictions include the ‘semantic’ nature of the verb eat which necessitates that it should be followed by something edible.
 Generative semanticists initially misinterpreted Chomsky’s ideas about the relation between semantic representation and used the arguments of selectional restrictions to draw a direct and bilateral relation between meaning and surface structures, where semantic representations are mapped onto surface structures, thereby conflating the two levels of semantic representation and deep structures.

 Generative semantics analysis evolved to favor an approach where deep structures reflect meaning directly through semantic features and relations—semantic representations.
 Thus, the formal characteristics of deep structures are considered insufficient and meaning drives the surface structures.
 The formal features of deep structures include context-free phrase-structures grammar and lexical insertion point—the point where words enter the derivation.
-Generative semantics view of the transformations and deep structures contrasted sharply with those of Chomsky's.
-Generative sematicist believed that deep structures are meaning representation and transformations apply to deep structures to create different surface structures while preserving meaning.
-Chomsky's model suggests that deep structure pertain the organization of linguistic items while transformations apply to and manipulate deep structure but sometimes alter the meaning.
+Generative semantics' view of the transformations and deep structures contrasted sharply with those of Chomsky's.
+Generative semanticists believed that deep structures are meaning representation and transformations apply to deep structures to create different surface structures while preserving meaning.
+Chomsky's model suggests that deep structure pertains to the organization of linguistic items while transformations apply to and manipulate deep structure but sometimes alter the meaning.